Notice: Function WP_Scripts::localize was called incorrectly. The

 We also recommend that you do not completely remove pubic hair.
 In fact, pubic hair protects the genitals from many bacteria, so the absence of such hair increases the risk of developing infections.

-Clothing that is tight to the genital area can cause irritation.
+Wearing clothing that is too tight around the genital area can cause irritation.
 Constant friction not only makes you feel uncomfortable but can also make you sweat more.
 This can lead to bacteria and bad odors.
 This is usually a problem when wearing tight jeans.

 If clothing is tight against the body and rubs against the skin, chafing burns or minor cuts can occur, which can lead to infection.
 A woman’s vulva is usually full of bacteria, but constant friction and humidity increase the risk of infection.

-Do not scrub the vulva with a sponge.
+Do not ever scrub the vulva area with a sponge.
 Sponges are packed with bacteria and should be avoided.
-Also, the skin in this area is very sensitive, so vigorous rubbing can cause irritation.
-This can lead to infection.
+The skin in this area is very delicate, and harsh rubbing can cause irritation, which can potentially lead to infection.
 It’s recommended to avoid using sponges and instead use your fingers for the best results.

 It is recommended to wash the genital area with clean hands.
 Be careful not to use your fingernails to clean, as this can open wounds and cause infection.